 The issue of breaking or keeping the Sabbath was a major point of contention between Jesus and the religious leaders.
 Many traditions had grown up around the Sabbath, and The astute reader of the gospels will notice that Jesus provoked the Jews into examining these traditions by deliberately breaking them.
 He then used the ensuing dispute as a basis to challenging whether or not the tradition was in keeping with Scripture.
 For example:

-John 7:21-24 (NIV)
+John 7:21-24 (NASB)

 Again, there was no dispute that the Jews believed Moses about the circumcision and the Sabbath.
 There was no dispute about whether the healings actually happened and were legitimate.
 But their poor interpretation resulted in beliefs and a tradition that forbade healing on the Sabbath.
 Thus, they missed the hand of God.
-This was another bible interpretation error that led the Jews to reject Jesus.
+This was another Bible interpretation error that led the Jews to reject Jesus.
 This very topic came up again later in the Gospel of John.

-John 9:13-29 (NIV)
+John 9:13-29 (NASB)

 The interested reader may review the gospels and see how many times Jesus corrects or criticizes his hearers for things that have their roots in bad biblical interpretation.
 Jesus would address these at a logical and intellectual level, yet there was also a moral component to this as well.
 He took it as a testimony that one did not really love God if one was not devoted to properly understanding and following what he the Scriptures said, particularly if one just went with the rest of the religious crowd.